someparty/someparty/source/articles/2019-07-21-the-new-sincerity.html.markdown

 While Jimmie's regularly released music since that fan-favourite album (most recently *Field of Trampolines* in 2016 and the first [The Heat Death](https://theheatdeath.bandcamp.com) record last year ), the new full length serves as a direct response to that the original *Transistor Sister*.
 Jimmie commented earlier that he intended to "recreate the immersive experience of making the original" by working with a full band in a self-contained studio session.

 This record features Jim Kilpatrick backed by Ryan Peters of [Ladyhawk](https://ladyhawk.bandcamp.com/), Jay Baird of [Do Make Say Think](http://domakesaythink.com/), and José Miguel Contreras of [By Divine Right](https://bydivineright.bandcamp.com/).
 It was recorded and produced by Contreras at The Chat Chateaux in Toronto.
-The album's first single "Cool All The Time," featured a guest monologue from [Chad VanGaalen](https://chadvangaalen.bandcamp.com/), with the work also featuring instrumentation from the Cons' [Steven Lambke](http://stevenlambke.com/) and [Human Music](https://humanmusic.bandcamp.com/) 's Cole Woods.
+The album's first single "Cool All The Time," featured a guest monologue from [Chad VanGaalen](https://chadvangaalen.bandcamp.com/), with the work also featuring instrumentation from the Cons' [Steven Lambke](http://stevenlambke.com/) and [Human Music](https://humanmusic.bandcamp.com/)'s Cole Woods.

 <iframe src="https://open.spotify.com/embed/album/2tRbUU73ThEj2m4JxlZUNM" width="300" height="80" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>